nigelcharman/ombfw-videos/reporting-omb-video/script.md

 Move the map around and zoom in to get an accurate location.

+This is important so we can find the weed in future to control it.

 It may be useful to switch to the Satellite view using the icon in the bottom right.

 ---